-Saudi MERS death toll rises to 66April 7th, 2014 in Diseases, Conditions, Syndromes /
+Saudi MERS death toll rises to 66April 7, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 Saudi health authorities have reported the deaths of another two men from the MERS coronavirus, bringing the death toll from the respiratory disease in the worst hit country to 66.